-Dual LL.M.
-Degree with
+Dual LL.M./MPJ Degree with

 Tecnológico de Monterrey

-Offered entirely online, the dual LL.M. degree is for non-U.S.-trained lawyers who want to build their knowledge of international law, including legal practice in the U.S. and Latin America, but are not able to put their careers or personal commitments on hold.
+Offered entirely online, the dual degree is for non-U.S.-trained lawyers who want to build their knowledge of international law, including legal practice in the U.S. and Latin America, but are not able to put their careers or personal commitments on hold.
 The degree features curricula from two top-ranked universities and live, online classes taught by distinguished faculty.

-The application for the next cohort in April is now available.
+The application for the next cohort in June is now available.
 If you have questions about the online LL.M. dual-degree program, contact our admissions team at 314.281.5200 or email@example.com.